Sleeping with Lower Back Discomfort

 How Do I Know if My Mattress is Causing My Back Discomfort?

-If the discomfort is worse at night, your first step should be to change your sleeping position, to ensure this isn’t bending your spine into an unnatural place.
-If that isn’t the issue, you likely need to replace your mattress.
+When the discomfort is worse at night, your first step should be to change your sleeping position, to ensure this isn’t bending your spine into an unnatural place.
+If this doesn’t help, you likely need to replace your mattress.

-How Long You’ve Been Sleeping in Your Bed
+How Long Have You Been Sleeping in Your Bed?

-You should also consider how long you’ve been sleeping in your bed.
-Generally, your best bet is to get a new bed no more than once every eight years.
+Generally, it is best to get a new bed no more than once every eight years.
 For one, this prevents the mattress from degenerating with age.
 Older mattresses often get soft, not providing the support your body needs.

 Shopping for a new mattress once every eight years also helps ensure that you’re getting the right mattress.
 Many things can change during that amount of time – how you sleep, your weight, and even in some cases the density of your bones – which makes an old mattress less suitable than a new one.